pwtail/vinyl_prev/README.md

 *vinyl* aims to support Postgresql, MariaDb and MySql.
 The latter two are pretty similar so that means 2 database backends with sync and async drivers.
+Among the open-source databases, there is also Sqlite, of course, which the author admires much, but its usecase is usually pretty different.

+**Compatibility with django, vinyl's approach**

+*vinyl* is intended for django projects and is based on the django codebase, however it is largely independent code, in a sense that it doesn't fork django and is almost unaffected by the particular version of django used.

+So, `vinyl` has relative freedom to change things, and is going to use that for its own benefit.

+Generally speaking, one should be able to use existing models as they are with *vinyl*.
+However, there is intention to make the rules of models inheritance more strict, given that covers the majority of usecases.
+There could be utility functions for working with existing setups, of course.

+*vinyl* does change the API for CRUD operations with objects and does not support lazy attributes that need to fetch data on demand.

 **Unique features.
 The summary**

-First of all, *vinyl* is the first ORM that supports both sync and async modes (actually there is the third too which is vanilla django).
-That opens the way for a web application that has both ASGI and WSGI endpoints sharing the same environment (and the database of course).
+First of all, *vinyl* is the first ORM that supports both sync and async modes (actually there is a third mode too which is vanilla django).
+That opens the way to have a web application that has both ASGI and WSGI endpoints sharing the same environment (and the database of course).

-Next, it is the only projects that provides integration between the django project and your asynchronous code.
+Next, it is the only project that provides integration between your django project and your asynchronous code.
+So, large projects using django probably should be interested.

-Also, it's a shameless try to revive django (which the most of developers are fed up with), which without the async features is doomed to extinction.
+Also, it is a shameless try to revive django (which the most of developers are fed up with!), which without the async features is doomed to extinction.

 **Further development**

 I don't think that such a project (adding async capabilities to django) should be developed as a personal project.
-It is not, it's actually further development of django.
-So the author will probably do the development as an employee of a company that uses django extensively.
+It is not that, it's actually the further development of django.
+So the author will probably do all the development as an employee of a company that uses django extensively.